evilchili/cotton/README.md

 * bootstrap freshly-deployed Debian or Ubuntu systems with commonly-required packages for development and deployment;
 * deploy, redeploy and heal python application stacks, and
 * remain intelligible to developers with no knowledge of declarative configuration management.

+Also, unlike full-blown configuration management packages, cotton makes no philosophical demands on how you use it -- you can ignore the entire `system` module, for example, and only use the `project` module for python application deployments.
+You can selectively enable or disable entire sets of features, simply by choosing what modules to import into your config.
+This flexibility is a direct result of leveraging fabric's excellent namespacing features.

 ## Quickstart